PPM Logo

 REVISION HISTORY

-2020-06-29.
-This policy was transferred to the PPM in its current format.
+06/29/2020: This policy was transferred to the PPM in its current format.
 Previously, it was constituted as Section 22 of the UC San Diego Student Conduct Regulations.
-It has been revised by the Office of Student Conduct and reviewed by the Student Conduct Standards Group, campus community, and UC Office of the President regularly since 2012.

-2021-09-15.
-Interim revisions were made to the policy.
-The interim policy reflects additional time sensitive updates to the current Student Conduct Policy that take into account the COVID19 pandemic.
+09/15/2021: Interim revisions were made to the policy.
+The interim policy reflected additional time sensitive updates to Student Conduct Policy that addressed the COVID19 pandemic.
 Additionally, due to a recent title change, the Director of Student Conduct’s title was updated throughout the document to reflect this change.